What’s The Difference Between EPDM And Silicone Rubber?

 Conclusion

-Selecting between EPDM and silicone rubber depends on your specific needs.
-EPDM is renowned for its weather resistance and affordability, making it suitable for outdoor and automotive applications.
-Silicone rubber offers superior temperature resistance and flexibility, ideal for high-heat and specialized uses.
+Selecting between EPDM and silicone rubber depends on your specific needs and requirements.
+EPDM is renowned for its exceptional weather resistance and affordability, making it an ideal choice for outdoor and automotive applications.
+Silicone rubber offers superior temperature resistance and flexibility, making it suitable for high-heat and specialized applications.
 For customized extruded rubber solutions and expert advice, you can get in touch with Elastostar Rubber Corporation.
 We provide a wide range of high-quality rubber profiles – to ensure optimal performance and durability for your projects.

 Elastostar is proud to offer the highest quality components and rubber parts in the industry.
-We have been a trusted manufacturer of custom and standard size extruded rubber seal and gaskets parts for the food equipment, medical, pharmaceutical, industries, Glass, window& door industries.
+We have been a trusted manufacturer of custom and standard-size extruded rubber seal and gasket parts for the food equipment, medical, pharmaceutical, Glass, window& door industries.

 FAQS